jinmoku1/we-connect/README.md

-# We-Connect
+# Faculty-Student Research Connection Webapp (We-Connect)

 ## Overview

 We-connect is a virtual job-board website that supports connection between students and faculty/staff in the university.
+This had been developed as the academic project.
+So, there is no LICENSE to worry.

 ## Usage